ellenwterry/Introduction/README.md

 * **Interpretable, Probabilistic Results** Bayesian analysis produces projections and parameters with probabilities that people can understand.
 It can answer the questions central to business analysis, like: *"how much of which resources do we need to achieve plan, and what's the probability of that happening?"* Machine learning *(ML)* and Artificial Intelligence *(AI)* can't do this.
 This directly addresses the risk management components of planning and assurance.

 * **Multilevel Analysis with Effects** Business value-chains and transaction environments are almost always multilevel.
-Multilevel analysis is not uniquely Bayesian, but Bayesian model does provide more flexibility and control.
+Multilevel analysis is not uniquely Bayesian, but Bayesian modeling provides more flexibility and control than frequentist approaches.

 * **Granular Control over Model Design and Tuning** Models can be tuned *(and generalized)* down to specific parameters.
 This also relates to multilevel design.